ilyakokotkin/ilyakokotkin/README.md

 - 👋 Hi, I’m @ilyakokotkin

-- 🌱 I’m currently developing Full Stack web apps (ReactJS, NodeJS, Python, MongoDB)
+- 🌱 I’m currently learning full stack development (with extra random bits & bobs here and there)

 - 💞️ I’m looking to collaborate on all types of projects